 - Yes: Enables an override password.
-To specify the password, click Change, enter and confirm the password, then click OK to save it. - No: Disables the override password. - Inherit: Inherits this setting value from other Security Setting policies assigned higher in the policy hierarchy.
+To specify the password, click Change, enter and confirm the password, then click OK to save it. - No: Disables the override password. - Inherit: If the policy's Inherit from Policy Hierarchy setting is enabled, inherits this setting value from other Security Setting policies assigned higher in the policy hierarchy.
 For example, if you assign this policy to a user, the setting value is inherited from any Security Setting policies assigned to the user's groups, folders, or zone.

-A.8 Storage Device Control Policy
+Storage Device Control Policy

-The following instructions assume that you are on the Configure Storage Device Control Settings page in the Create New Storage Device Control Policy Wizard (see Chapter 9, "Creating Security Policies," on page 37) or that you are on the Details page for an existing Storage Device Control policy (see Chapter 13, "Editing a Policy's Details," on page 51).
+The following instructions assume that you are on the Configure Storage Device Control Settings page in the Create New Storage Device Control Policy Wizard (see Creating Security Policies) or that you are on the Details page for an existing Storage Device Control policy (see Editing a Policy's Details).